-- If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should discuss their concerns in person with the DSL; the details of the concern should be recorded in writing as soon as possible.
-The DSL who will follow up the concern immediately. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
-The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - St Margaret Clitherow recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk and immediately follow up by recording the concern and alerting the DSL. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure. - It is also important to note that while all children should be protected, some groups of children are potentially at greater risk of harm and in some cases may find it particularly difficult to communicate this. - Where children are educated off-site i.e. in Alternative Provision, the school should ensure that the provider is registered.
+- If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on CPOMS which will alert the DSL.
+Staff may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing as soon as possible on CPOMS.
+CPOMS will send an alert to the DSL who will follow up the concern immediately; in addition to this the member of staff logging the concern must alert the DSL verbally that they have logged a concern as soon as they have done so. - There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
+The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - St Margaret Clitherow Catholic Academy recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+However, they may also indicate a child is being abused or is in need of safeguarding. - In these circumstances staff will try to give the child the opportunity to talk and immediately follow up by entering the concern onto CPOMs/My Concern and altering the DSL. - If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure - It is also important to note that while all children should be protected, some groups of children are potentially at greater risk of harm and in some cases may find it particularly difficult to communicate this. - Where children are educated off-site i.e. in Alternative Provision, the school should ensure that the provider is registered.
 There is a Trust Protocol in place for Alternative Provision.
-Schools should add any off-site providers to their SCR including home tutors. - https://www.gov.uk/government/publications/working-together-to-safeguard-children--2 - 22 https://www.gov.uk/government/publications/safeguarding-practitioners-information-sharing-advice - 23 https://ico.org.uk/for-organisations/business/ - 24 https://www.gov.uk/government/publications/data-protection-toolkit-for-schools
+Schools should add any off-site providers to their SCR including home tutors.